|Place||Europe: Western Front|

-Renault FT-17 Light Tank
+Renault FT Light Tank

 The tracks are all steel and coil springs are fitted to the front sides of the vehicle which assist in keeping the tracks tensioned.
 The running gear consists of six return rollers and nine road wheels fitted to each side.
 The road wheels are mounted into three paired bogie sets and one triplet.
 This triplet bogie is the first bogie fitted and is next to the front idler wheel.
 The large front idler wheel is steel rimmed and made up from laminated timber segments.
 The steel drive sprocket is mounted at the rear.
 The four cylinder, liquid cooled petrol engine is fitted at the rear and develops thirty five horse power.
 It has a cone clutch and a four speed Renault gearbox with one reverse gear.
 The exhaust system is mounted on the starboard side towards the rear of the vehicle and consists of a cylindrical muffler and short piece of offset exhaust pipe.
 This vehicle is missing the crew compartment floor, which leaves the engine and gear box connecting cables exposed.
 It is also missing its internal ammunition stowage.
 The vehicle's radiator has been penetrated by a large calibre shot.

-The French Renault FT-17 tank was the most successful tank design to emerge from the First World War.
-It is widely regarded as the first tank to display modern tank qualities such as a fully rotating, 360 degree turret, a commanders cupola, a seperate engine compartment to the crew compartment and the capability of fitting larger weapons and a future wireless set.
+The French 'Char Renault' (referred to during the war as the Renault FT, and generally post-war as the FT 17) is widely regarded as the first tank to display modern tank qualities such as a fully rotating, 360 degree turret mounting a commander's cupola, a separate engine compartment to the crew compartment and the capability of fitting larger weapons and a future wireless set.
 It had very good cross country and vertical climbing performance.